AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 # System requirements

-This table shows versions of third-party software dependencies that Adobe has tested with specific {{ site.data.var.ee }} and {{ site.data.var.ce }} releases.
+This table shows versions of third-party software dependencies that Adobe has tested with specific Adobe Commerce and Magento Open Source releases.
 Adobe only supports the combination of system requirements described in the following table.

 For example, 2.4.3 is fully tested with MariaDB 10.4.
 Adobe recommends that you upgrade to MariaDB 10.4 before upgrading to 2.4.3.